🚧

 🤝

 Do people trust each other?
+The foundation of social cohesion.
 Based on the classic survey question: “Generally speaking, would you say that most people can be trusted, or that you need to be very careful in dealing with people?”

 🏛️